StephinAntonio7/FTSNY/README.md

 Overview:
 Feed The Streets NY is a website for a non-profit organization dedicated to feeding homeless people in NYC.
 A user-friendly website to help volunteers and people in need find weekly outreach events.
-Users can click on the event to get further details (time, date, location, what's being donated, volunteer hours).
+Users can click on each event to get further details: time, date, location, what's being donated, volunteer hours.

 Features:
 Side Bar Menu: View and click on the events listed on the side bar menu to see upcoming outreaches and ways to get involved.
 Donate Button: Enter amount you would like to contribute to the organization to increase outreach capabilities.